Predictia/AQUA/docs/sphinx/source/contributing.rst

 1. Navigate to the AQUA GitHub repository.
 2. Click on the "Issues" tab.
 3. Click the "New issue" button.
-4. Choose the "Feature request" template and provide a detailed description of the proposed feature, including use cases, benefits, and any potential challenges.
+4. Provide a detailed description of the proposed feature, including use cases, benefits, and any potential challenges.

 Contributing Code
 -----------------